ChasTechProjects/Ubuntu-ARM64-RPi/README.md

 ## Known Issues
 * The linux-raspi2 kernel in bionic has not been updated since April 2018, meaning that it hasn't received the latest security patches and is not compatible with the Pi 3B+ out of the box.
 To fix the second issue, the latest bootloader files (bootcode.bin, *.elf, *.dat) from the Raspbian repositories were used after the linux-raspi2 kernel was installed.
 * lubuntu-desktop is not available for arm64 in the bionic repositories, although it is available for cosmic arm64.

+## Q&A

+### My Pi hangs at the rainbow screen.

+If your Pi hangs at the rainbow screen when booting one of these images, it means one of the following:

+* You are using an incompatible Pi model.
+Ubuntu ARM64 only works on Pi's with the BCM2837 SoC.
+* Your power supply isn't strong enough.

+### Why aren't standard Ubuntu (GNOME 3) and Ubuntu Unity on the list of Ubuntu flavours to be ported to the Pi?

+GNOME 3 and Unity are very resource heavy desktop environments and would be unusable on 1GB RAM.
+These desktop environments also require 3D compositing, something the linux-raspi2 kernel does not provide.